 In summary, statistically the vast majority of persons arrested by the police in the Commonwealth of Pennsylvania are arrested for the offense of Driving Under the Influence.
 Based on the serious penalties for this offense and license suspension, anyone charged with Driving After Imbibing should retain experienced and aggressive legal counsel.

-The track record of McMahon, Lentz & Thompson in representing clients charged with this serious offense speaks for itself, whether in vigorously defending the client in a jury trial or negotiating an A.R.D. disposition or other favorable resolution.
+The track record of McMahon, Lentz & Thompson in representing clients charged with this serious offense speaks for itself, whether in vigorously defending the client in a trial or negotiating an A.R.D. disposition or other favorable resolution.

 See our DUI Attorney track record >>